 - Implementing energy-conservation and water-use-reduction initiatives

-- Finding ways to more efficiently use our raw materials
+- Finding ways to more efficiently use raw materials

-- Handling our wastes in a compliant and responsible manner
+- Handling wastes in a compliant and responsible manner

-- Innovating to reduce the environmental impacts of our new products, packaging, buildings and equipment
+- Innovating to reduce the environmental impacts of new products, packaging, buildings and equipment

-- Using more renewable energy to power our facilities, we will further reduce our greenhouse gas emissions
+- Purchasing electricity from renewable energy sources to reduce greenhouse gas emissions

-- Assessing the environmental impacts and risks in our value chain and striving to minimize those impacts
+- Assessing the environmental impacts and risks in the value chain and striving to minimize them

-- Collaborating with our suppliers and customers to address our shared needs and interests in environmentally beneficial ways
+- Collaborating with suppliers and customers to address shared needs and interests in environmentally beneficial ways